 Q: We own an apartment but don’t rent it out.We only use it for family holidays.We have just found out that we should be paying property tax based on assumed rental income?
 Is this true?

 A: Yes, there is a notional rental income tax, which assumes legal but undeclared rental income.
-This is something that should be paid as part of the process of submiitting your annual tax return, which is a requirement for foreign property owners here.
+This is a requirement for foreign property owners here.
 It used to be the case that foreign property owners here were required by law to have a gestor/accountant/fiscal representative in order to do this.
 The requirement to have someone registered to look your affairs here has been lifted, but you are still required to submit a tax return.
 Please note that this tax is payable by all (including Spaniards themselves) who are property owners but non-resident in the Canaries.
 Please have a read HERE for all costs you might expect to have to cover as a result of owning property.

 Q: How and when is the Spanish tax due and payable?
 We have been told once a year, quarterly, that we need to submit a tax return each, all conflicting information.
 We know we cannot claim utilities against the income, only community charges and local taxes and we think we have to pay 24% on the rest.

-A: Resident owners of property here should be submitting annual tax returns, but non-resident owners submit a modelo 210 quarterly.
-With regard to the tax rate, at least for 2014, as for 2012 and 2013, it’s 24.75%: it used to be 24% but the rise was imposed as a “special temporary crisis measure”.
+A: Resident owners of property here should be submitting annual tax returns, but non-resident owners must also submit returns.
+Those who are in receipt of declarable rental income submit a modelo 210 quarterly.
+With regard to the tax rate, it went from 24% to 24.75% for 2012, 2013 and 2014 as a “special temporary crisis measure”, but from 2015 was reduced to 20% (24% for non-EU nationals); it will be reduced further to 19% in 2016 (again, 24% for non-EU nationals).
 For jointly owned properties, a return has to be submitted in the name of both owners, but this can be a joint return, and does not necessarily have to be two separate returns.
 As far as deductions are concerned, non-resident property owners who let out can now deduct all expenses connected directly with the letting of the property, eg electricity, water, cleaning services, etc. A gestor, asesor or accountant will help with the computations so that the deductions are allowed for the period of rental.
-Bear in mind too that the notional rental income tax is charged on the unrented part of a year.
+Bear in mind too that the notional rental income tax is charged on any unrented part of a year, or a whole year if no rental income at all is received, and this declaration is submitted annually.
 Non-resident owners also have to prove they are fiscally resident outside of Spain, so will need to get an annual certificate of fiscal residence from the Inland Revenue or other national tax department.